A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | Index

 October 17, 1970 - December 30, 1971

-KLIV in San Jose, CA lost Scott St. James to WPOP where he replaced Mike Greene in afternoon drive.
+Born Jim Hicks on January 25, 1943 in Lockport, NY, this WPOP favorite got his start in radio at South San Francisco High School in 1959-60 when he and a friend built an unlicensed radio station.
+He spent five years in the U.S. Army.
+While serving in Korea, he built a country alternative to AFKN.
+After his stint with Uncle Sam, he played the professional bowling circuit for a couple of years and worked in real estate before landing a gig at KMSL in Ukiah, CA. His next stop was at KLIV in San Jose.
+He arrived in Hartford as Scott St. James to replace Mike Greene in afternoon drive.
 He usually used just his last name on the air and made it a point to travel to high schools to get to know the kids who listened to his show.
 St. James even gave out his home phone number on the air (224-9300).
 He opened each show with a train whistle, and the words "the Saint James Express is smoking."
 When Bill Love left for Louisville in August, 1971, St. James took over his morning drive shift.
 His partner in crime was fellow sports fan Lou Morton.
 Their frequent guest was then-Hartford Mayor George Athanson.
+Incidentally, he wasn't WPOP's only Jim Hicks; click here for details on the other.

 Scott left Hartford for St. Louis where he worked at KKSS, KSD and KMOX.
 His next stop was Los Angeles where he worked for many years at KHJ TV, KMPC, KFI and KCBS FM.
-He also appeared in several TV shows.
+He also appeared in numerous TV and film roles.
 During 2004-2005 Scott did sports talk at KTRS in St. Louis.
+He then returned to California.

 audio: December 19, 1970